fgomez7/BigIntCalculator/README.md

 with 10 different really big numbers that aren't able to be calculated through the basic standard functions in lower level languages.
 It works fine, although the final test case 5, takes roughly 20 seconds to completely spit out the final and correct result but at least it works and when tested in the timeshare, it passes as well.

+## License

+This Project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details